Call Me Back

 What are Blended Families

-Blended families, formed through remarriage and the merging of children from previous relationships, bring together biological children and step children, a situation that requires careful estate planning.
+Blended families, formed through remarriage and the merging of children from a previous relationship, bring together biological children and step children, a situation that requires careful estate planning.
 With 781,000 blended families in the UK alone as of 2021, there is a clear need for specialist planning for this new family unit.

 Estate planning for blended families means meeting the needs of all children, including their own children, which may involve unequal provisions based on age, financial need and relationship dynamics.